 Audio Description and Braille Programs

-Live narration of the action on stage is transmitted through headsets to patrons who are blind or visually impaired at the 1:00 p.m.
-CT Sunday matinee of each show on the HCA/TriStar Health Broadway at TPAC series.
+Live narration of the action on stage is transmitted through headsets to patrons who are blind or visually impaired.
+This service is available at the 1:00 p.m.
+CT Sunday matinee of each show on the HCA Healthcare / TriStar Health Broadway at TPAC series.
 A trained narrator describes the visual elements on the stage, in between the actors’ dialogue.
 Additional notes are given 20 minutes prior to the performance and during intermission.
 Headsets are available for these performances at the Accessible Services kiosk in Jackson Hall Lobby.
 TPAC will hold your photo ID or major credit card until the headset is returned following the performance.
 For more information about Audio Description, contact our Accessible Services team.